Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Why is severance pay taxed at a higher rate than regular earnings?

-If you receive severance pay as a lump sum, the payment might be subject to higher withholding because the payment reflects a higher tax bracket than the employee’s regular paychecks.
+If the severance pay is a lump sum, it might be subject to higher withholding because the payment reflects a higher tax bracket than your regular paychecks.
+Again, you won't be taxed at a higher rate unless the additional income pushes you into a higher tax bracket.

 Should I request severance over several payments instead of a lump sum to save on taxes?